YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

 Elm's creator [Evan Czaplicki](https://github.com/evancz) [positions Elm with several strong concepts](http://www.elmbark.com/2016/03/16/mainstream-elm-user-focused-design), but we'll touch on two in particular: gradual learning and usage-driven design. _Gradual learning_ is the idea that we can be productive with the language before diving deep.
 As we use Elm, we are able to gradually learn via development and build up our skillset, but we are not hampered in the beginner stage by a high barrier to entry. _Usage-driven design_ emphasizes starting with the minimimum viable solution and iteratively building on it, but Evan points out that it's best to keep it simple, and the minimum viable solution is often enough by itself.

-If we head over to the [Elm site](http://www.elm-lang.org), we're greeted with a nice featureset highlighting several points, including "No runtime exceptions", "Blazing fast rendering", and "Smooth JavaScript interop".
+If we head over to the [Elm site](http://www.elm-lang.org), we're greeted with an attractive featureset highlighting "No runtime exceptions", "Blazing fast rendering", and "Smooth JavaScript interop".
 But what does this boil down to when writing real code?
 Let's take a look.

 ## Building an Elm web app

-We're going to build a simple Elm application that will call an API to retrieve random Chuck Norris quotes.
+We're going to build a small Elm application that will call an API to retrieve random Chuck Norris quotes.
 We'll also be able to register, log in, and access protected quotes with JSON Web Tokens.
 In doing so, we'll learn Elm basics like how to compose an app with a view and a model and how to update application state.
-In addition, we'll cover common real-world requirements, like implementing HTTP and using JavaScript interop to store data in local storage.
+In addition, we'll cover common real-world requirements like implementing HTTP and using JavaScript interop to store data in local storage.

 If you're [familiar with JavaScript but new to Elm](http://elm-lang.org/docs/from-javascript), the language might look a little strange at first--but once we start building, we'll learn how the [Elm Architecture](http://guide.elm-lang.org/architecture/index.html), [types](http://guide.elm-lang.org/types), and [clean syntax](http://elm-lang.org/docs/syntax) can really streamline development.
 This tutorial is structured to help JavaScript developers get started with Elm without assuming previous experience with other functional or strongly typed languages.

 ## Setup and Installation

-The full source code for our finished app can be [cloned here](https://github.com/YiMihi/elm-app-jwt-api).
+The full source code for our finished app can be [cloned on GitHub here](https://github.com/YiMihi/elm-app-jwt-api).

-We're going to use [Gulp](http://gulpjs.com) to build and serve our application locally and [NodeJS](https://nodejs.org/en) to serve our API and install dependencies through the Node Package Manager (`npm`).
-If you don't already have Node and Gulp installed, please head over to their respective websites and follow instructions for download and installation.
+We're going to use [Gulp](http://gulpjs.com) to build and serve our application locally and [NodeJS](https://nodejs.org/en) to serve our API and install dependencies through the Node Package Manager (npm).
+If you don't already have Node and Gulp installed, please visit their respective websites and follow instructions for download and installation.

 _Note: Webpack is an alternative to Gulp.
 If you're interested in trying a very customizable webpack build in the future for larger Elm projects, check out [elm-webpack-loader](https://github.com/rtfeldman/elm-webpack-loader)._

-We'll also need the API.
+We also need the API.
 Clone the [NodeJS JWT Authentication sample API](https://github.com/auth0-blog/nodejs-jwt-authentication-sample) repository and follow the README to get it running.

 ### Installing and Configuring Elm